 Step By Step Photos

-I just used your basic, average, run of the mill chili powder.
-Chili powder is generally not spicy, just flavorful, so don’t be frightened by the large quantity in the recipe.
+Start by adding 2 Tbsp flour, 2 Tbsp chili powder, and 2 Tbsp oil to a pot.
+I use McCormick’s chili powder, which is not spicy, just flavorful, so don’t be frightened by the large quantity in the recipe.
 All of the heat comes from the cayenne pepper.

 Whisk these ingredients together and allow them to come up to a bubble over medium heat, whisking the whole time.
 Whisk and cook for one minute.
 This will toast the flour and chili powder, adding to the flavor depth and making sure that the flour doesn’t taste like paste.